vippsas/vipps-developers/vipps-getting-started.md

 | `client_id`                 | A GUID value           | Client ID for the sale unit      |
 | `client_secret`             | Base 64 encoded string | Client Secret for the sale unit  |
 | `Ocp-Apim-Subscription-Key` | Base 64 encoded string | Subscription key for the product |

+**Note** You can have multiple access tokens being used at the same time.

 **Please note:** We are in process of changing the name of the header `Ocp-Apim-Subscription-Key` to `Vipps-Subscription-Key`.
 We will at some point